wagnerra/avidPage/README.md

 First you need to select one Robot:

-On the input field enter
+On the input field:
 ```
 SELECT ROBOT001
 ```
-and <ENTER>
+and ENTER

 If everything running ok you will see the floor map of that Robot cleaning job.